-Although the history of labour laws started long before, the 19th century was an incredibly active time for people working in the UK.
-In 1875, deeds such as the Master and Servant Act and the Employers and Workmen Act in the same year became a true symbol and a powerful source of recognition that a greater level of protection was required to ensure the health and safety of workers as well as a proper and serious understanding of unfair practices that occurred in the workplace.
+Although the history of labour laws started long before, the 19th century was an active time for people working in the UK.
+In 1875, deeds such as the Master and Servant Act became a true symbol and a powerful source of recognition.
+A greater level of protection was required to ensure the health and safety of workers.
+As well as a proper and serious understanding of unfair practices that occurred in the workplace.

-After these strong and powerful reflections of UK labour were brought to light, people began realising that they deserved fair rights in workplace and while we are still striving for perfection, we have come along way.
-Employment Law has long been one of the most vital and relevant services in the pursuit of equality, fairness and high standards of health and safety for workers and employers in all industries.
+After these powerful reflections of UK labour people began realising that they deserved fair rights in workplace.
+Although we are still striving for perfection, we have come along way.
+Employment Law is vital in the pursuit of equality, fairness and high standards of health and safety for workers and employers.

 What is Employment Law?

-Employment Law is broad and complex and applies to so many parts of your day to day routine, so having support when needed can make all the difference between getting what you are entitled to and what you actually get.
+The legal area of employment Law is complex and applies to so many parts of your day to day routine.
+Having support will make all the difference between getting what you are entitled to and what you actually get.

 How Seeking Professional Advice Could Make All the Difference

-Laws and legislations change, entitlements vary and circumstances can be unique to your situation; finding a third party to work on your behalf can give unbiased proof, the benefit of not getting emotionally involved, of understanding the rights as they lay before you and provide sound guidance, mediation, advice and direction.
+Laws and legislation change, entitlements vary and circumstances can be unique to your situation.
+We will understand your rights and provide sound guidance, mediation, advice and direction.

 Belinda and her team are more than happy to help.